Sheekhaal

 The Sheekhaal (var.
-Sheikhaal, شيخال), also known as Fiqi Cumar is a clan that inhabits Somalia, Ethiopia, and with considerable numbers also found in the Northern Frontier District (NFD) in Kenya.
+Sheikhaal, شيخال), also known as Fiqi Cumar, is a clan that inhabits Somalia, Ethiopia, Djibouti and with considerable numbers also found in the Northern Frontier District (NFD) in Kenya.

 Overview

 Sheekhal traces its ancestry to Sheikh Abadir Umar Ar-Rida, also known as Fiqi Umar, who in turn traced his lineage to the first caliph, Abu Bakr (Sayid Abubakar Al-Sadiq).

 According to the explorer Richard F. Burton, in his book First Footsteps in East Africa, the Sheekhaal are described as the only Somalis who maintain a tradition of genealogy not derived from Dir and Darood.
 They claim descent from "Caliph Abu Bakr" and asserted that their ancestor Khutab bin Fakih Umar crossed over from Al-Hijaz to the Horn of Africa.
 Fiqi Umar crossed over with his six sons: Umar the Greater, Umar the Lesser, the two Abdillahs, Ahmad and Siddik.
 Sheikh Ar-Rida is also regarded the patron saint of Harar.
 The lineage goes back to Banu Taym, through the first Caliph Abu Bakr.

 Some clans of Sheekhaal would argue that while they are politically aligned with the larger Hawiye clan, this does not mean that they are Hawiye.
 This view is shared by the Aw-Qutub, one of the Sheekhaal subclans; they too totally reject the notion that the Sheekhal clan are part of Hawiye.
 Lobogay (Loboge) are considered part of (Hiraab, Aw Qudub and Gendershe and Ali).

 Lewis (1982) mentions that the largest clan of the Sheikhal is the Reer Fiqi Omar, whose most important lineage, the Reer Aw Qutub, inhabit the Somali Region of Ethiopia.
 The Sheekhal clans were reportedly considered as part of the Hawiye politically until after the civil war.

 General Mohamed Ibrahim Liiqliqato, who was a Sheikhal, described in his book how the Sheikhal became associated with the Hawiye and added as ‘Martileh Hiraab’ (literally meaning guests of Hiraab).
 The Sheekhaal are also mentioned to be one of the religious groups of Somalia along with the Asharaf.

 The Wardiq a now sub clan of Issa are historically associated with the Sheekhal.